 Additionally there is a Chinese restaurant on the second floor and the recently renovated lobby bar which had guests eating and drinking at all hours.

-Overall: This was my first stay at an InterContinental property and I quite liked it.
+This was my first stay at an InterContinental property and I quite liked it.
 I would compare it to Grand Hyatt properties but with perhaps not quite the same level of service.
-I did not have access to the club lounge but there was one on the second floor.
+While I did not have access to the club lounge, there was one on the second floor.
 I wouldn’t hesitate to stay at the property again although I believe there are better options in better locations.